 Year III students get didactic instruction and clinical experience in special needs patient management and/or care.
 Each student's clinical experience consists of rotations through our Special needs Clinic and another off-site experience.
 We provide screenings at the William Bedell Centers for children and adults every year.
 We also provide screenings for the athletes at the Area 12 Special Olympics games in Edwardsville every year.
 In addition, our students work at a residential facility for people with developmental disabilities- Beverly Farms, under Dr. Scott Wolter's supervision.

 Year IV students receive didactic instruction and clinical experience in managing elderly patients living independently in the community as well as those in assisted living institutions or nursing homes.
 Our students provide annual screenings for the residents of our local nursing home- Eunice Smith.
 Each student also provides in-service training to our local nursing home staff and a presentation on a relevant topic to elderly people in our community.

-The school children also had the opportunity to experience four interactive, hands-on learning centers.
+The elementary school children enjoyed five interactive, hands-on learning centers, hosted by SIU SDM dental students.
 The learning centers focused on oral-systemic connections, appropriate dietary and beverage choices and oral hygiene.
-From each learning center, each child received a “take-home” message.

 At the end of each session, all participating children received an oral health kit.
 Also, each participating teacher received a set of educational resources for follow up oral health instruction.